George

 Then one night during what should have been a routine traffic stop, a gun was pulled from my car.

 My entire life stopped being about spreadsheets.
 I went down for possession and was given a five year custodial sentence.
 I knew it wasn’t my gun but the court didn’t care.
-The system is much more comfortable with simple stories.
+The system’s much more comfortable with simple stories.
 Man.
 Car.
 Weapon.
 Tick.

-Prison strips everything away that is not essential.
-Your clothes, your job title, the stories you told yourself about being one of the good ones.
-They give you a number, a grey tracksuit and a door that locks from the outside.
+Prison strips everything away that’s not essential.
+Your clothes, your job title, eventually, even the stories you told yourself about being one of the good ones.
+They give you a number, a grey sweatsuit and a door that locks from the outside.
 At first, I reacted badly.
-I was obsessed with the injustice and that’s all I could think about day and night.
+I was obsessed with the injustice and that was all I could think about day and night.
 That’s my head, always so loud on the inside, silent on the outside.

 Eventually I learned to adapt.

 I watched.
 I counted.
-I mapped the place in my head because it was easier than thinking about what I had lost.
+I mapped the place in my head because it was easier than thinking about what i’d lost.

 That’s when I met Polish.
 He’ll probably have told you his version already.
 From my side it was simple.
 I needed a cellmate who wouldn’t stab me in my sleep.
 He had a reputation for being dangerous, but it was the kind of dangerous that made sense to me.
-Quick temper, clear lines, his violence pointed at people who hurt others.
+Quick temper, but clear lines, his violence pointed at people who hurt others.
 He traded fairly.
 He kept his word.
-In here that put him in the top one per cent.
+I felt that in here that put him in the top one per cent.

 Sharing a cell with Polish taught me two things.
-The first was that someone can be covered in labels like “violent offender” and still be the person who pulls you back from stupid choices.
-The second was that once you have seen the roots of someone’s rage, it is very hard to sit in judgement over the branches.
+The first was that someone can be covered in labels like “violent offender” and still be a human being.
+The second was that once you’ve seen the roots of someone’s rage, it’s very hard to sit in judgement over the branches.

 I would like to say I adapted quickly, but that would be a lie.
 I spent a lot of time afraid, and when I was not afraid I was furious.
-Furious at the police who ignored the context, at the court that did not listen, at myself for not spotting what was coming.
-There were moments when it would have been very easy to become exactly what the paperwork said I was.
+Furious at the cops who must have planted the gun, at the court that didn’t listen, at myself for not somehow spotting what was coming.
+There were moments when it would have been very easy to become exactly what the paperwork said I was, go after these corrupt people and let the rage that was building loose.

 There were people out there hurting kids.

-When I eventually walk out of those gates I’ll have a sense of obligation to put a stop to this.
+When I walked out of those gates I had a sense of obligation to put a stop to this.

 Which brings me to Natalia and Adel.

-When I first met them, I felt like a stray dog that had somehow wandered into the wrong house.
+When I first met them, I felt like a stray dog that had somehow wandered into a home I didn’t deserve to be in.
 Natalia insists on seeing the good in people.
 She works all hours running five small shops in Stratford, then still finds time to sit on cold pavements handing out food packs to people everyone else pretends not to see.

 Adel’s sixteen, louder than the rest of the world put together, and has a brain that moves so fast it makes most people tired just watching her.